 - Fold in chocolate until well distributed.

-- Use a medium cookie scoop (about 2 Tablespoons) to create 14 dough balls.
+- Use a small cookie scoop (about 1 heaping tablespoon) to create 30-31 dough balls.
 Place them, evenly spaced, on the prepared cookie sheet.

 - Optional: sprinkle a little coarse salt on top of each cookie.